louisHellinger/DinnerAndAShow/README.md

 ## HOMEPAGE
-On initial visit, the site automatically displays a selection of popular shows for the user to choose from.
+On initial load, the site automatically displays a selection of popular shows for the user to choose from.

 Otherwise the user can search for a specific show they are interested in.